- Free 2 Day Delivery

 - Is it legal to grow hemp in Ireland?

-- What is the future of CBD in Ireland?
+- What is the future of the legality of CBD in Ireland?

-In recent years CBD oil has enjoyed the spotlight in the wellness arena for its many possible health benefits.
-It is safe to say that the buzz may never subside, not with the current trend of studies coming up with positive findings supporting the potential of CBD oil, but is Is CBD Oil Legal in Ireland?
+In recent years CBD oil in Ireland has enjoyed the spotlight in the wellness arena for its many possible health benefits.
+It is safe to say that the buzz may never subside, not with the current trend of studies coming up with positive findings supporting the potential of CBD oil and products such as CBD gummies, but is Is CBD Oil Legal in Ireland?

 In the USA alone, the CBD industry is estimated to reach $16 Billion by 2025 with projections for further growth.
 In Ireland, the CBD oil industry is also poised for tremendous growth.
 If you had assumed that CBD was just a passing fad, then the numbers show that you are wrong.
 And numbers don’t lie.
 The industry is big, and it keeps getting bigger.

 In fact, the popularity of CBD oil has brought cannabis for medicinal purposes back to the table.
 It has forced open-minded conversations about the potential of a plant that is still considered illegal in most parts of the world.